 The alluring central Mexican city of Guanajuato has seen a recent boom in luxury boutique hotels gracing the very heart of its historic downtown.
 It is a reasonable supposition that these latest welcome additions to the lodging scene in San Miguel de Allende’s picturesque neighbor were inspired by the grande dame of boutique properties in Guanajuato, Quinta Las Acacias.

-The venerable Quinta Las Acacias is located in the scenic neighborhood of Presa de la Olla, a leafy section of Guanajuato whose main boulevard extends to a popular preserve containing an articial lake and is lined by stately foreign embassy buildings and other equally impressive edifices housing state government buildings.
-In 200, after only two years in operation, Quinta Las Acacias became the first AAA Four Diamond property in Guanajuato; for many years, it was the only hotel in the city in this coveted category.
-While it’s a long walk downhill from the center and any Guanajuato tours, it has the advantage of being quieter and near a leafy park.
+The venerable Quinta Las Acacias is located in the scenic neighborhood of Presa de la Olla, a leafy section of Guanajuato whose main boulevard extends to a popular preserve containing an articial lake and is lined by stately residences and other equally impressive edifices housing state government buildings.
+In 200, after only two years in operation, Quinta Las Acacias became the first AAA Four Diamond property in Guanajuato; for many years, it was the only luxury hotel in the city in this coveted category.
+While it’s a long walk downhill to the center and any Guanajuato tours, it has the advantage of being quieter and near a leafy park.

 The hotel itself is a 19th-century estate built into the side of a mountain.
 The owners have followed the natural contours of the slope in sculpting several newer levels of guest rooms fronted by gardens and a small swimming pool.
 The rooms in the main building have a definite European feel, while the more recent additions are — to use management’s own terms — Estilo Mexicano.
 The most distinctive — and colorful — of the latter was carved out of a former colonial-era kitchen.